philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 document.querySelectorAll("%button");
 {% endhighlightjs %}

-There should also be additional methods added to the DOM API to make determining inheritance easier.
-Here are a few suggestions:
+There could also be additional methods added to the DOM API to make determining inheritance easier.
+Here are a few suggestions, but I'd anticipate many more:

 {% highlightjs %}
 // we currently get the class list this way element.classList;

-// we could get the inheritance chain one of the following ways element.baseClassList element.matchesSelector("%base-class")
+// we could get the inheritance chain this way element.baseClassList

+// And we could detect type like so element.matchesSelector("%base-class")
 {% endhighlightjs %}

-### Specificity and Source Order
+### The Specificity Value of an Abstract Class Selector

-The abstract class selector would have a specificity less than a class selector but greater than a type selector.
+The abstract class selector would have a specificity less than a [class selector](http://www.w3.org/TR/selectors/#class-html) but greater than a [type selector](http://www.w3.org/TR/selectors/#type-selectors).
 This would allow for all normally defined class selectors to override all abstract class selectors, which solves both the source order and specificity issues at the same time.

-### Descendants, Nested Elements, and Other Complex Selectors

-Each of these three cases are only a problem if you have to preemptively anticipate all possible scenarios.
-With native support, you only have to address them reactively, so it becomes much easier.

-The abstract class selector acts exactly like the class selector with just one additional step.
-The the browser encounters it, it simply has to lookup in the inheritance table to see if it finds any match.

-The following classes would drive Sass crazy, but with native support they'd be easily managable:

-{% highlightjs %}
-.flexbox %widget %widget-body:nth-of-type(2n) { }
-%medida %media %media { }
-form %button + %button { }
-{% endhighlightjs %}
+All other rules of specificity would apply normally.
+And you could use `!important` to override a property value in a class selector the same way a class selector can currently override a property definition in an [id selector](http://www.w3.org/TR/selectors/#id-selectors).

 ### Multiple Levels of Inheritance